Pheasant Lane Mall

-Proximity to the border has long drawn shoppers from Massachusetts seeking to take advantage of New Hampshire's lack of a sales tax.
+The mall's location, right across the state border, has long drawn shoppers from Massachusetts seeking to take advantage of New Hampshire's lack of a sales tax.

 Approximately one third of the parking lot and water runoff area is located in Tyngsborough.
 Shoppers who park in front of the former Sears entrance closer to Buffalo Wild Wings walk across the state line in front of the building on the sidewalk to get to and from their cars.
 The JCPenney store was originally built with a square corner that reached slightly across the border into Massachusetts, but was then modified to an unusual pentagonal shape at the state line to keep it entirely within New Hampshire by a few inches.
 Without that modification, the entire mall would have been subject to Massachusetts sales taxes on non-clothing items, even though only a few inches of the structure was in Massachusetts.

+It is second in size among New Hampshire malls only to The Mall at Rockingham Park in Salem.

 History

 The mall site was first re-zoned by the Nashua Board of Aldermen in December 1978 with the intention of clearing the way for primary owners Yankee Greyhound Inc. to build a major regional retail center on the site.
 By early 1984, the property was owned by State Properties of New England, previously a minority owner; ground work had been started and steel had been ordered.
 After more than two years of construction, Pheasant Lane Mall opened on July 23, 1986.
 The original anchors were JCPenney, Jordan Marsh, Lechmere, and Sears with Filene's added in 1993.
 The site was previously a drive-in movie theatre, and for several years following its opening, the former movie screen was used to display the double pheasant logo of the mall.

 The resulting mall development transformed South Nashua.
 It turned the southeastern portion of the city, roughly conforming to the city's 8th ward, from a sparsely populated outlier area into a swath of financial, retail and high-density residential development that stretches from over the state border in Tyngsborough, Massachusetts, to Exit 3 of the Everett Turnpike, just south of Rivier College.
 The rise of South Nashua spurred by Pheasant Lane Mall has elevated Nashua's municipal identity beyond gateway to New Hampshire, and helped create its current status as part of the Greater Boston economic area, and a hub for surrounding bedroom communities.